ricch/richardchin-ca/content/portfolio/subcrawl.md

 ---
 title: "Sub Crawl"
 date: 2021-12-11T00:00:00-05:00
-description: ""
+description: "Interactive web application utilizing the Yelp API to grab the closest residing bars to every TTC station on your desired route."
 thumb: "/uploads/thumb-subcrawl.png"
-textline: "Find the paths of least resistance to grab a cold bevvy(s) for your commute home."
+textline: "Finding the path of least resistance to grab a few cold bevvies for your commute home."
 tags:
   - Javascript
   - jQuery